mailsac/mailsac-examples/getting_started/step_by_step/prereq.rst

 =============

 There are only two programs you need to get started `curl <https://curl.haxx.se/>`_  and `jq <https://stedolan.github.io/jq/>`_ .
-If you are using linux or OSX curl is most likely already installed.
+If you are using Linux or OS X curl is likely already installed.
 The `jq download <https://stedolan.github.io/jq/download/>`_ page provides installation instructions for most operating systems.